 Some of Justin’s recent representations include:

-- News Corp. and News America Marketing (“NAM”), in an antitrust class action brought by customers of NAM’s in-store marketing products, who sought hundreds of millions of dollars in damages, before trebling.
-The case settled after the first day of a jury trial in the Southern District of New York;
+- News Corp. and News America Marketing in an antitrust class action brought by customers of in-store marketing products, who sought hundreds of millions of dollars in damages, before trebling.
+The case settled after the first day of a jury trial in the Southern District of New York.

 - Performance Sports Group in a securities class action, regulatory matters, and bankruptcy litigation pertaining to allegations of “channel stuffing.”

 Justin previously served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he was Deputy Chief of Appeals.
 During his six years as a federal prosecutor, he led the investigation and prosecution of a wide range of federal crimes, including financial fraud, public corruption, identity theft, cybercrime, and money laundering.
-Justin conducted 14 criminal trials, including multiple high-profile public corruption matters and complex white collar cases.
-For his work on one of those matters, he received the John Marshall Award for Trial of Litigation, the Justice Department’s highest award for trial litigators.
+Justin took 14 criminal cases to trial, including multiple high-profile public corruption matters and complex white collar cases.
+For his work on one of those matters, he received the John Marshall Award, the Justice Department’s highest award for trial litigators.

-In addition to his successful trial work, Justin is also an accomplished appellate advocate, arguing as a federal prosecutor 19 appeals in the Second Circuit and supervising the briefing and oral argument in another 80 cases.
-Addressing questions of first impression, he has briefed and argued challenges to the Government’s power to compel the disclosure of emails stored abroad and the extraterritorial reach of securities fraud prosecutions.
-Since joining the firm, Justin has continued to represent clients in complex appellate litigation, including before the Supreme Judicial Court of Massachusetts (that state’s highest court) where he recently argued an appeal for ExxonMobil.
+In addition to his successful trial work, Justin is an accomplished appellate advocate.
+He recently argued appeals for Mastercard in the United States Court of Appeals for the District of Columbia Circuit, and for ExxonMobil in the Supreme Judicial Court of Massachusetts and in the United States Court of Appeals for the Second Circuit.
+As a federal prosecutor, Justin argued 19 appeals in the Second Circuit and supervised briefing and oral argument in another 80 cases.
+Addressing questions of first impression, Justin has briefed and argued challenges to the Government’s power to compel the disclosure of emails stored abroad, the extraterritorial reach of securities fraud prosecutions, personal jurisdiction over nonresident corporations, and viewpoint discrimination in the exercise of state power.

 Justin was the Editor-in-Chief of the Yale Journal on Regulation.
-Before entering law school, he was a vice president at an international investment bank.
+Before law school, he was a vice president at an investment bank.